-2.1 Asset planning
+2.1 Asset Planning

 Development of AMPs for Council's infrastructure is a mandatory requirement for NSW councils, as per the NSW Local Government Act 1993 and its subsequent amendments.
-As such, Council has developed the following SAMP to cover the period 2022/23 - 2031/32.
-The key findings for each asset class are included in the asset management plans section of this strategy (Appendices) and are covered in a concise but detailed manner.
+As such, Council has developed the following SAMP to cover the period 2023/24 - 2033/34.
+The key findings for each asset class are included in the individual Asset Management Plans.